paulwarren/nzde/dict/C/README.md

  <i>n.</i> a motorcycle side-car

 >  <b>ANTHONY</b> Gus hasn't got a lady friend just for the time, and sooner than go by himself, he wants me to ride in his car [other texts `cart'] with him to the next dance ... when Gus arrived with his buzzer at my gate, I just slipped on an overcoat over the rig-out, and stepped into the side-car. <i>(1924,Me and Gus,11</i>) [NOTES: c1924 Anthony Me and Gus (1977 Gus Tomlins ed.
 Sturm) 11]

-## CAR

- <i>abbr.</i> Canterbury Adult Rural education scheme

->  The Car scheme was aimed at individuals rather than groups.
-In 1930, Shelley persuaded the Carnegie Corporation of New York to provide him with enough money, over a period of years, to set up a travelling library.
-A small van was purchased and, with a pun, was labelled Car, for Canterbury Adult Rural education scheme. <i>(Sep 27, 1986,Listener (New Zealand Listener),49</i>)